Meet the 2019 Crew!

 Natalie works with the bees to grow and bunch the most amazing bouquets for markets, wholesale and select events.
 Natalie comes from Princeton, New Jersey with a background in dairy farming.
 Because the flowers are beautiful and they don't need milking twice a day she is happiest among them picking each stem by hand.
 Natalie and her husband Josh own the land of Roots to River Farm in Solebury.
 They aim to be good stewards of the property and have grand plans for vision of the farm.

-Breezy joins the R2R crew after exploring and farming in the Hudson Valley region of New York State.
+This is Breezy's third year on the farm!
+She joined the R2R crew after exploring and farming in the Hudson Valley region of New York State.
 She discovered her passion for farming after returning from a year working with an NGO in Bangladesh.
 Needing space to rejuvenate and longing to do work that was tangible and meaningful, she began volunteering on farms.
 It wasn’t long after sinking her hands in the soil or sinking her teeth into a freshly picked apple that she realized her life was forever changed.
-Born and raised in NJ, she is excited to be working her home soils for the first time with the farm’s expansion into the Titusville, NJ, property.
+Born and raised in NJ, she is excited to be working her home soils.
 With the dream of starting a farm of her own, she is so happy to be learning and growing with Malaika, the Roots crew, and the local farming community!
-When not farming, Breezy enjoys hiking, evening runs, learning new crafts, and cooking up tasty dishes to share with friends.
+When not farming, Breezy enjoys hiking, evening runs, learning new crafts, and cooking up tasty dishes to share with friends

 Jade Greene has been a Roots to River CSA member since their first year and is thrilled to be a behind the scenes part of the farm, which allows her to utilize her unnatural passion for excel.
 Jade has an Environmental Science B.S. from Penn State and loves all things science.
 She also loves to read, forage wild plants, crochet, cook vegetarian delights, and take forested adventures.
 Jade gets her R2R work done while Kaia, her infant daughter, naps.